-Recent developments in the United States under its new leadership, the impact of the contemplated exit of the United Kingdom from the European Union and the recent escalation of the trade dispute between the United States and the PRC have further intensified uncertainties in the global economy.
+Recent developments in the United States under its new leadership, the impact of the contemplated exit of the United Kingdom from the European Union and the rising tension between the Democratic People's Republic of Korea and the United States, have further intensified uncertainties in the global economy.
 In addition, changes in social, political, regulatory and economic conditions, laws and policies regulating development and investment in financial markets such as the PRC and the United States may adversely affect the stability of the global financial markets as a whole, significantly reduce global market liquidity and restrict the ability of market participants to operate in certain financial markets.
 Any of these factors could depress economic activities.
 Unfavourable or uncertain economic and market conditions could adversely affect investor confidence and in turn result in decline in securities trading and finance related activities, which may materially and adversely affect the revenue from our business activities.